 - Communicate your expectations and goals to your team and how you will work together to achieve the company goals.

 It will take time and the change won’t happen overnight.
 The key to helping your new supervisors through this transition is by encouraging them to establish roles, set expectations for everyone, and be patient for everyone to get to know their new role.
 Embrace it and congratulations on your promotion!

-Get your Training and Development program off to the right start by asking strategic HR, inc. to help.
-We have the expertise to conduct a Needs Assessment and/or to recommend training options for your staff.
-Visit our Training and Development page to learn how we can help you train your employees efficiently and thoroughly.
+Get your Managers on the road to success by asking strategic HR, inc. to customize a Supervisors 101 training program to suite your specific needs.
+We have the expertise and know-how to recommend the right training options for your staff whether they are new or established members of management.
+Visit our Training and Development page to learn how we can your management team get off to the right start.